OAGi/Score/docs/user_guide/index.rst

 scratch.
 A BIE can be copied when it is in QA or Production state.
 A BIE in WIP can be copied by its owner only.
 To copy a BIE:

-1. On the top menu, select “BIE”.
+1. On the top menu, select "BIE".

-2. Then, select “Copy BIE”.
+2. Then, select "Copy BIE".

 3. Search for the desired Business Contexts to associate to the new BIE on the next page.
 To do so, you can use: